Fort Smith sedition trial: Background

-The trial
+Trial

 In April 1987, fourteen white supremacists were formally indicted in Fort Smith, Arkansas on charges of seditious conspiracy, transporting stolen money, and conspiring to commit murder.
-Barnhill, Beam, Butler, Lane, Miles, Bruce Pierce, Scutari, Snell, Robert Neil Smalley, and Ardie McBrearty were charged with seditious conspiracy while Snell, David Michael McGuire, William and Ivan Wade, and Lambert Miller (no relation to Glenn Miller) were charged with conspiracy to commit murder.
+Barnhill, Beam, Butler, Lane, Miles, Bruce Pierce, Scutari, Snell, Robert Neil Smalley, and Ardie McBrearty were charged with seditious conspiracy while Snell, David Michael McGuire, William and Ivan Wade, and Lambert Miller were charged with conspiracy to commit murder.
 Barnhill and Scutari also faced charges of transporting stolen money.

 The trial began on February 16, 1988.
 The prosecution's case relied heavily on the testimonies of Ellison and Miller.
 The defense contended that Ellison and Miller had motive to lie about the alleged conspiracy in order to receive reduced prison sentences on other charges.
 The defense also attacked Ellison's character by revealing his delusions of grandeur and that he was a polygamist.
 The charges against Smalley were dismissed due to lack of evidence in March 1988, and the remaining thirteen defendants were acquitted of all charges on April 7.